You Are Either Assessing or Guessing - Don't Leave Anything Up to Chance / Hope

 How Do You Get Good at Everything?

-To get good at everything you may need some time in training.
+To get good at everything, you may need some time in training.
 It is important to assess yourself and focus on your weaknesses while you still maintain your strengths as it is often difficult to improve in separate unrelated events when done together.
 This requires YOU to be honest with yourself before you do anything prematurely and join before you are really ready.
-For instance, if trying to get strong with many of the leg / lift exercises like squatas and dead lift, it is very difficult to see drops in mile times for 1.5 to 4 mile distances.
-You maybe able to see improvements in speed / agility, but pushing the improvement in both often requires separate trainning cycles - so be patient and do not join on an artibrary timeline that maybe too short - join on a performance starting line with above average numbers and preparation.
+For instance, if trying to get strong with many of the leg / lift exercises like squats and deadlift, it is very difficult to see drops in mile times for 1.5 to 4 mile distances.
+You may be able to see improvements in speed/agility, but pushing the improvement in both often requires separate training cycles - so be patient and do not join on an arbitrary timeline that may be too short - join on a performance starting line with above average numbers and preparation.

 Seasonal Tactical Fitness Periodization

 There is a reason why I train and teach the way I do.
-The main reason why we do the Spring / Summer Calisthenics / Cardio Cycle focused on endurance and muscle stamina and also why we do the Fall / Winter Lift Cycle and focus on strength, shorter and faster cardio events, and mass building is to try build weaknesses while we maintain the gains from the previous cycle.
-It is a balancing act that requires proper recovery, nutrition fuel, and a periodized training programming.
+The main reason why we do the Spring / Summer Calisthenics / Cardio Cycle focused on endurance and muscle stamina, and also why we do the Fall / Winter Lift Cycle and focus on strength, shorter and faster cardio events, and mass building, is to try to build weaknesses while we maintain the gains from the previous cycle.
+It is a balancing act that requires proper recovery, nutrition, fuel, and a periodized training program.

 Here Are Some Testing Ideas Used in Many Tactical Programs